It’s easy to beat yourself up when you fail, but accepting failure is challenging.

-But there are a few things that we can do to ensure that we don’t critique ourselves too hard, and are able to get back up after being knocked down.
+But we can do a few things to ensure that we don’t critique ourselves too hard and can get back up after being knocked down.

-Here are five ways towards accepting failure and trying again:
+Here are five ways to accept failure and trying again:

 5 Ways of Accepting Failure To Build Your Confidence

 1. Write it down.

 Take a piece of paper or a notepad and write everything you did wrong.

 In the first column, write everything that contributed to your failure.

 If you fill the page and need more, keep writing.

 In the second column, beside each item from the first exercise, write what you could do better.